marp-team/marpit/README.md

 ![bg](https://example.com/background.jpg)
 ```

+When you defined 2 or more background images in a slide, Marpit will show the last defined image only.
+If you want to show multiple images, try [the advanced backgrounds](#advanced-backgrounds-with-inline-svg-mode) by enabling [inline SVG mode](#inline-svg-slide-experimental).

-You can disable by `backgroundSyntax: false` in Marpit constructor option.
+You can disable by `backgroundSyntax: false` in Marpit constructor option if you not want the `bg` syntax.

 #### Resize images